carone1/fuel_xtremio/specs/emc-xtremio-plugin-spec.rst

 Performance Impact
 ------------------

-The EMC VNX driver could be slow when it comes to EMC VNX array configuration.
-All volume management commands (creating/deleting/attaching etc.) can take longer than usual.
-For example, creation a volume from an image (even very small like CirrOS) may take over 60 seconds.
+None

 Other deployer impact
 ---------------------

-The deployer has to preconfigure an EMC VNX array before it can be used with the plugin.
+The deployer has to preconfigure an EMC XtremIO array before it can be used with the plugin.

 Developer impact